playbasis/UnityNativePrototype/README.md

 * Add the storyboard file to the project.
 You need to copy it from UnityProject's Plugins/iOS folder manually (preferably) to Libraries/Plugins/iOS of Xcode project.
 * Add the -ObjC flag to "Other linker flags" (and also possibly -force_load or -load_all as mentioned above)
-* Change the following lines in `UnityViewControllerBase.h` file from
+* Change the following lines in `UnityViewControllerBaseiOS.h` file from

 ```
     // this is helper to add proper rotation handling methods depending on ios version